-To get the most out of social media marketing campaign, you need to analyse the data you gathered during your previous activities.
+To get the most out of a social media marketing campaign, you need to analyse the data you gathered during your previous activities.

 You don’t have to run test campaigns before your big opening.
 Social media analysis is based on the data you already have – from your previous posts, interactions with your followers, earlier social media campaigns, and so on.

 When it comes to social media analysis, you can base your data on two sources of information.
-As stated above, you can take a deeper look on your own social media channels and analyse the results.
+As stated above, you can take a deeper look at your own social media channels and analyse the results.

 The second way to do a social media analysis is to analyse the social media presence of your competitors.
 That will allow you to prepare a benchmarking dossier and you’ll have a general idea of what works and what doesn’t in your industry.